tomperrine/multics-in-gcp/README.md

 Tools to build and launch Multics in Google Compute

-A Project to build and launch Multics in Google Compute, using the SIMH simulator, and the Multics MR12 release.
+A Project to build and launch Multics in Google Compute, using the SIMH dps8m simulator, and the Multics MR12 release.

 These scripts use Google gcloud command line SDK, the SIMH dps8m emulator, and Ubuntu to run the Multics operating system in the cloud.

 There are two scripts, both of which depend on the environment variables

-* launch-multics.sh - this creates the GCP instance, installs Ubuntu and copies '5-minute-multics.sh' into the instance and starts it.
+* launch-multics.sh - This runs on your Mac or Linux computer (uses bash).
+It creates the GCP instance, installs Ubuntu into the instance, then copies '5-minute-multics.sh' into the instance and starts it.

-* 5-minute-multics.sh - this script is copied into the GCP instance and executed.
-It downloads and builds the "simh" emulator, downloads the Multics disk image and configuration files
+* 5-minute-multics.sh - This script is copied into the GCP instance and executed.
+It downloads and builds the "simh" emulator, downloads the Multics disk image and configuration files and boots Multics *twice* (see below).

 # Instructions